ClearBlade/Brain-JS-NPM/README.md

   ]
 ```

 - Using this training data, train the classifier as follows.
-Different training options that can be given are prrovided [here](https://github.com/BrainJS/brain.js#training-options)
+Different training options that can be given are provided [here](https://github.com/BrainJS/brain.js#training-options)

 ``` javascript
   net.train(